benkuper/Chataigne/.github/ISSUE_TEMPLATE/bug-report---core-code-only--*.md

 ---
-name: Bug report
+name: Bug report - Core code only !*
-about: Create a report to help us improve
+about: If you're posting for general questions or bugs, post on Discord
 title: ''
 labels: ''
 assignees: ''